 - Board Committees

-A total of 15 minuted Board meetings were held in 2018: seven ordinary meetings, one statutory meeting and seven extraordinary meetings.
-The CFO and the Board’s secretary participated in Board meetings.
-Company employees also participated in Board meetings to report on specific issues.
-The Board’s work follows an annual plan.
+A total of 11 minuted Board meetings were held in 2020: seven ordinary meetings, one statutory meeting and three extraordinary meetings.
+The CFO and the Board’s secretary participated in the Board meetings.
+A number of company employees also participated in some of the Board meetings to report on specific issues.
+The Board’s work is carried out in accordance with an annual plan.
 This may be adjusted, however, depending on the year’s events and projects.
-The majority of ordinary Board meetings are held in conjunction with the company’s reporting: the annual accounts and proposed divided were addressed in February; the Annual Report and issues related to the AGM in March; the interim accounts in May, July and October; strategy in June; and the budget and business plan for the coming year in December.
+The majority of ordinary Board meetings are held in conjunction with the company’s reporting: the annual accounts were addressed in February; the Annual Report and issues related to the AGM in March; the interim accounts in May, July and October; strategy in June and the budget and business plan for the coming year in December.
 As a rule, governance documentation and instructions are adopted at the statutory Board meeting.
 At ordinary meetings the Board receives regular reports from its Committees and control functions.
-The matters addressed by the Board in 2018 included digitalisation, security and remuneration matters, and the issue of shares and debt instruments.
+The matters addressed by the Board in 2020 included organisation, strategy, cost savings programme, digitalisation, security and remuneration matters.
 The Board also held a meeting with the external auditors without the Executive Management Team in attendance.